 These are all extremely difficult questions of course.
 What can the UN system do to build more confidence on the part of major economies to submit to an internationally binding GHG emission cap regime?
 It certainly needs to continue to build new ways in which to engage actors other than states in their particular areas of expertise.
-And Indonesia's leadership is calling for separate meetings of Finance and Trade Ministers, respectively-another initiative that needs strong support as a way of demonstrating that the solutions to climate change lie well beyond the mandate of environmental policy.
-Is it perhaps time, as the Pew Centre, the World Business Council on for Sustainable Development (WBCSD) and others are proposing, to relax the reins a bit in the UNFCCC when it comes to absolute, legally binding targets?
-The advocates argue that this may provide an opportunity for a serious re-visiting of what can actually be accomplished, and, once that's clear, major economies may be less reluctant to commit to an internationally binding regime.
+Is it perhaps time, as the Pew Centre, the World Business Council for Sustainable Development (WBCSD) and others are proposing, to relax the reins a bit in the UNFCCC when it comes to absolute, legally binding targets?
+The advocates argue that this may provide an opportunity for a serious revisiting of what can actually be accomplished, and, once that's clear, major economies may be less reluctant to commit to an internationally binding regime.
 Others are legitimately concerned that such an approach would play into the hands of the disingenuous who will have found yet another effective delay tactic in making any real progress.